snubwoody/wakunguma.com/src/articles/web-apps.md

 Updates for apps can be quite a convoluted process, if you published to an app store, you have to submit your app for verification, this can take a few hours to a few weeks.
 Or if you app uses installers like `msi` then it will have to manually update itself or uses will have to install new updates every time one comes out.

+## Developer experience
+It wouldn't be crazy to say that the developer experience of making a webapp is better that that of making a native app.
+Let's say you made a video editor app, like capcut, and distributed it on all desktop platforms.
+Your macos and linux users are reporting crashes,.. .
+If this was a website instead you would load up a dev server and check out the issue yourself, it is unlikely that you would have had the platform specific error in the first place.

+Creating websites, is often just simpler that creating apps, you could get a decent website up and running overnight.
+An app, on the other hand, that's doubtful.

 ## What happened to all the native toolkits?